Varsha-Verma/git/Git_Interview_Questions.md

 ### Q. Tell me something about git stash?
 Answer: Git stash can be used in cases where we need to switch in between branches and at the same time not wanting to lose edits in the current branch.
 Running the ```git stash``` command basically pushes the current working directory state and index to the stack for future use and thereby providing a clean working directory for other tasks.

+ GIT stash takes the present state of the working file and index and puts in on the stack for next and gives you back a clean working file.
+So in case if you are in the middle of object and require to jump over to the other task, and at the same time you don't want to lose your current edits, you can use GIT stash.

+### Q. What is GIT stash drop?
+Answer: When you are done with the stashed element or want to delete it from the directory, run the git 'stash drop' command.
+It will delete the last added stash item by default, and it can also remove a specific topic if you include as an argument.

 ### Q. What is the command used to delete a branch?
 Answer:
  - To delete a branch we can simply use the command ```git branch –d [head]```.